LagoVista/docs/Devices/DeviceConfigurations.md

 to find a match for a device configuration based on known devices and supported messages types.
 If a match is found it will then use the steps as defined in the route to process the rest of the message.

+Device Properties can be used as [part of your scripts](../Scripting/WorkingWithProperties.md).

 ![planner process](../Images/Planner.png)